locustio/locust/docs/increase-performance.rst

 the load testing script does.
 However, if your locust scripts are spending most of their CPU time in making HTTP-requests, you are likely to see significant performance gains.

+It is impossible to say what your particular hardware can handle, but in a *best case* scenario you should be able to do close to 5000 requests per second per core, instead of around 850 for the normal HttpUser (tested on a 2018 MacBook Pro i7 2.6GHz)

 How to use FastHttpUser
 ===========================